swirlai/swirl-search/docs/AI-Connect.md

 # Analyzing Enterprise Content

-SWIRL AI CONNECT ENTERPRISE includes an optional Text Analyzer summarization service that can optionally be plugged into RAG to enhance accuracy.
+SWIRL AI Connect, Enterprise Edition, includes an optional Text Analyzer summarization service that can optionally be plugged into RAG to enhance accuracy.
 To launch the Text Analyzer locally, run the following command from the Console:

 ```
 docker run -p 7029:7029 -e SWIRL_TEXT_SERVICE_PORT=7029 swirlai/swirl-integrations:topic-text-matcher